okgrow/guides/processes/development/new-app-setup/README.md

 1. Copy all relevent configuration and code from private guides repo, including `settings.example.json` file to project
 1. Create staging Heroku app using the [create-heroku-app](scripts/create-heroku-app) script.
     1. Configure Logentries
-        1. change email address for all notifications to &lt;project&gt;@okgrow.com
+        1. Change email address for all notifications to &lt;project&gt;@okgrow.com
-        1. disable some notifications which get triggered by every websocket connection:
+        1. Disable some notifications which get triggered by every websocket connection:
             1. High response time
             1. Connection closed w/o response
             1. Idle connection
     1. Configure Kadira
+        1. Add kadira to your meteor project, `meteor add meteorhacks:kadira`
+        1. Add a staging and production app in the Kadira UI and add the environment variables to the appropriate heroku app
         1. Set up Slack and email alerts for errors > 0 at least once (specific errors can be ignored in the app’s config) (staging and production can share the same Slack webhook URL).
 1. Create production Heroku app (same steps as staging)
     1. Configure Mailgun add-on
       2. Add DNS records
       3. Edit `MAILGUN_*` env vars to contain the info for the verified domain (instead of the sandbox domain).
+    1. If you are configuring dynos Heroku requires a `Procfile` where you specify the startup process commands.
+Here is a basic meteor example [Procfile](procfile-example)
 1. Set up AWS account
     1. Client creates root account and gives us temporary password
     1. Set custom IAM login domain